SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Related Work

-However, compared to HOI, high-quality and large-scale datasets capturing HOHI interactions remain relatively scarce~\cite{hu2024pose2gaze, loi2023machine}, like the newly emerged CORE4D~\cite{liu2025core4d}.
-CORE4D focuses exclusively on two-person interaction synthesis.
-So, its interactions are primarily constrained at a kinematic level, with limited physical fidelity.
-Scarce data is not the only problem, existing HOHI approaches still face notable limitations.
-Progress in multi-agent reinforcement learning and physics simulation has been made in the past~\cite{vaillant2016multi, hu2021heterogeneous, wang2024evolution, tsai2009real}.
-For example, CooHOI~\cite{gao2024coohoi} achieves collaborative multi-human interaction with objects by explicitly structuring cooperative behaviors, but it simplifies all objects into unified box-like proxies.
-Furthermore, CooHOI constructs an overly engineered reward system that is specifically tailored for box manipulation, which severely limits its generalizability.
-On the contrary, our SynAgent adopts a scalable data-driven approach.
-Using HOI data cleverly compensates for the shortage of HOHI data.
-Without meticulously tuned rewards, our method can generalize to different geometries and various cooperation modes.
+Compared to HOI, high-quality datasets capturing HOHI remain scarce~\cite{loi2023machine}.
+CORE4D~\cite{liu2025core4d} focuses on two-person interaction synthesis.
+So, its interactions are constrained at a kinematic level, with limited physical fidelity.
+Scarce data is not the only problem, although progress in multi-agent RL has been made~\cite{vaillant2016multi}.
+For example, CooHOI~\cite{gao2024coohoi} achieves collaborative multi-human interaction with objects by simplifing all objects into unified box-like proxies.
+Furthermore, CooHOI constructs an overly engineered reward system that is specifically tailored for box manipulation.
+On the contrary, our SynAgent adopts a scalable data-driven approach, which uses HOI data cleverly to compensate for the shortage of HOHI data.